dd9jn/rfc4880bis/crypto-refresh.md

 The second set of subpackets is not cryptographically protected by the signature and should include only advisory information.

 The differences between a V4 and V5 signature are two-fold: first, a V5 signature increases the width of the size indicators for the signed data, making it more capable when signing large keys or messages.
-Second, the hash is salted with 128 bit of random data.
+Second, the hash is salted with 128 bit of random data (see {{signature-salt-rationale}}.

 The algorithms for converting the hash function result to a signature are described in {{computing-signatures}}.